Saturday, October 20, 2012

 Upon completion of this program, participants should be able to:

 - Understand the pharmacokinetics and side effects of the agents used for TIVA.

-- Review the current literature regarding side effects of inhalational agents in comparison to TIVA.
+- Review the current literature regarding side effects of inhalational agents in comparison

 - Identify the chronic pain patient pre-operative.

 - Evaluate risks and anesthetic management options in a child with URI.